 All you have to do is provide the seat and back cushion measurements.
 Next decide on the type of firmness.
 In a week or so you’ll have a comfortable, brand new looking sofa.
 If the back cushions are crushed and aren't attached to the sofa you can add extra fiber fill and create tufting with strong thread, buttons and an upholstery needle.

 Change the Sofa Legs

 Over time sofa upholstery wears out in spots and will most likely end up with stains from dogs, kids, food and wine.
-If your sofa is still solid and comfy don’t even think about buying a new one.
+If your sofa is still solid and comfy, don’t even think about buying a new one.
 Look into slipcovers that you can swap out based on your mood, color palette and room design.
-They are easily removable, can be tossed in the wash and put back on before your guests arrive.
+They can easily be removed, tossed in the wash and put back on before your guests arrive.